OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 The location of the new keystore file can be optionally defined in the `Keystore filename` field.
 Any path specified in this field must be an absolute path, and any existing file at that location will be overwritten.
 If left blank, a keystore will created with a unique filename based on the certificate subject in the application server `standalone/configuration` directory.

-The `Private Key Password` field defines a custom password for the new keystore file.
+The `Private key password` field defines a custom password for the new keystore file.
 If this field is left blank, the keystore will be configured with the default password of `changeit`.

-The `Keystore Alias` field defines a custom alias under which the certificate and private key are stored.
+The `Keystore alias` field defines a custom alias under which the certificate and private key are stored.
 If left blank, the default alias of `Octopus` will be used.

 ### Referencing an Existing Keystore